Frequently Asked Questions

 andlimit

 endpoint itself.
-In a real-world application, you would protect this endpoint using strategies like API Keys, JWT tokens, or OAuth, ensuring only authorized clients can trigger SMS sending.
-NestJS provides modules and strategies for implementing these. - HTTPS: Always run your application behind HTTPS in production to encrypt traffic.
-Use a reverse proxy like Nginx or Caddy, or leverage your cloud provider's load balancer services.
+In a real-world application, protect this endpoint using strategies like API Keys, JWT tokens, or OAuth, ensuring only authorized clients can trigger SMS sending.
+NestJS provides modules and strategies for implementing these.
+For more details, see the NestJS authentication documentation.7.
+Testing the SMS Implementation (Unit and E2E Tests)

 Testing ensures your service works as expected and helps prevent regressions.